silverstripe/silverstripe-translatable/docs/en/index.md

 This page introduces developers to using the CMS for creating content in multiple languages.

-Please refer to the `i18n` class in `sapphire` for a internationalization, globalization and localization support of built-in datatypes as well as translating templates and PHP code.
+Please refer to the [`i18n` class](http://doc.silverstripe.org/framework/en/topics/i18n)

-Translations can be enabled for all subclasses of `[api:DataObject]`, so it can easily be implemented into existing code with minimal interference.
+in SilverStripe framework for a internationalization, globalization and localization support of built-in datatypes as well as translating templates and PHP code.

-Warning: If you're upgrading from a SilverStripe version prior to 2.3.2, please migrate your datamodel before using the extension (see below).
+Translations can be enabled for all subclasses of [`DataObject`](http://doc.silverstripe.org/framework/en/topics/datamodel), so it can easily be implemented into existing code with minimal interference.

 ## Screenshots